 Detoxify Your Body from Mold

-If you have been affected by mold toxicity, it is important to detoxify your body from mold.
+If you have been affected by chronic mold exposure and mold toxicity, you need to detoxify your body from mold.
 Here is what I recommend:

 - There are various other products I use to address mold depending on the person’s history and tolerance to supplements.